bredele/vomit/doc/getting-started.md

 ## Async component

 Rare are the applications that do not have to deal with IO bounds.
 Most of the times you will have to update your components with data coming from a server with AJAX for example.
-Vomit is the only library out there that allows you to substitute async patterns such as Promises or Streams to facilitate async update.
+Vomit is the only library out there that allows you to substitute async patterns such as Promises or Streams to facilitate asynchronous update.

 Here's our example with a list of colours fetched from an external server: